rogerpadilla/prouter/README.md

 ##### One or more

 Parameters can be suffixed with a plus sign (`+`) to denote a one or more parameters match.
-The prefixed path delimiter is included in the match.

 ```js
 ':foo+'